98switchpass/apace/README.md

 ### Why?
 Becausing expanding your application and sharing data between multiple applications should be simple.

-**Apart from this, Apace comes packed with alot of features like:**
-- An admin dashboard as default
-- Automatic HTML-compression for performance enhancement
-- Caching your pages
-- Plugins which you use by simply adding {{ myplugin }} in a view
-- Multilanguage applications as default, no setup required
-- Go from local to live development easy with the built in development status configuration
-- A CLI which monitors your framework when you work and compile and minify your css and javascript files for you automatically.

 Follow the instructions below to setup Apace framework.

 ## 1. Getting started - Installation